pretix/pretix-docs/docs/topics/customer-accounts.md

 Uncheck it if you want them to log in via an external single sign-on service only.

 By default, customers will be able to view and edit orders placed with the same customer account.
-If you check the box next to "Match orders based on email address", they will also be able to view and edit any orders that have been placed with the same email address.
+If you check the box next to "Match orders based on email address", they will also be able to view and edit any orders that have been placed with the same email address without logging in.

 ### Customer accounts from the customers' perspective